winduum/winduum-docs/docs/docs/use.md

 Winduum is a mix of words **Tailwind** _(Popular CSS utility framework)_ and **Tuum** _(Estonian word for "core")_.

+Essentially provides ways to leverage use of **CSS properties** as much possible and do more in CSS.
+Because we ❤️ CSS and this is a small modest CSS framework.

 Its approach to **TailwindCSS** is little different.
 It encourages to write components in CSS or other (pre/post)-processors.
 And to use utility classes to enhance the components.
-It also leverages the use of **CSS properties** as much possible.

 ## Naming